-Audio Output: Select your preferred audio output device - you can use the drop down if you wish to use an external sound card e.g. your Serato DJ hardware's sound card.
+Audio Output: Select your preferred audio output device and channels - you can use the drop-down if you wish to use an external sound card e.g. your Serato DJ hardware's sound card.

 Sample Rate: Select your preferred audio sample rate.
 Serato Studio officially supports the following sample rates:

 Sample rate options are dependant on the specification of the audio output device selected under Audio Output.